Russian Buttercream (aka Condensed Milk Frosting): Your Complete Guide

 Recipe Card - Adriana's Notes

 *Try to use the highest quality powdered sugar.
-In my experiments, I found that generic brands tend to either use a higher ratio or lower quality of starch (typically corn or tapioca) to cut the powdered sugar, which can give the final frosting a slightly gritty or granular texture.
+In my experiments, I found that generic brands tend to use either a higher ratio of starch (typically corn or tapioca) or lower-quality starch to cut the powdered sugar, which can give the final frosting a slightly gritty or granular texture.
 The brands I use in my kitchen are C&H or Domino powdered sugar.